buildingSMART/Sample-Test-Files/IFC 4.3/Georeferencing_1/readme.md

 # Georeferencing_1
----

 ### Intent

-This scenario encapsulates the model set up with correct units and georeferencing.
+This scenario encapsulates the model set up with correct georeferencing.

 It puts the project’s base point at the entrance to the Technical University of Munich, aligns the coordinate axes with East and North,